Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: Abstract

 \section{Abstract}

-In this article we count tame $ SL_3 $-frieze patterns over finite fields and also tame $ SL_4 $-frieze patterns in the case that their width $ w $ is even.
+In this article we count tame $ \SL_3 $- and $ \SL_4 $-frieze patterns with width $ w $ over a finite field $ K $, as well as some tame $ \SL_k $-frieze patterns for higher $ k $.
 Let $ n = w + k + 1 $.
-We consider the sets $ C_k(n) $ of tuples of $ n $ points in the projective space $ \pr^{k-1}(K) $, such that $ k $ consecutive points are always independent (the first and last point in the tuple are considered to be consecutive).
-We prove that the problem of counting tame $ \SL_k $-frieze patterns can be reduced to counting these sets if $ \gcd(k,n) = 1 $.
-Otherwise, certain subsets $ C_k^*(n) $ need to be considered instead.
-Afterwards we count $ C_k(n)$ in the cases $ k = 3 $ and $ k = 4 $ and $ C_3^*(n) $, leading to our results.
+We consider the sets $ C_k(n) $ of tuples of $ n $ points in the projective space $ \pr^{k-1}(K) $, such that $ k $ consecutive points are always independent (the first and last point in the tuple are considered to be consecutive).\\ First assume $ \gcd(k,n) = 1 $.
+In this case, we prove that the problem of counting tame $ \SL_k $-frieze patterns can be reduced to counting $ C_k(n) $.
+We also show that $ \lvert C_k(n) \rvert $ is essentially already known as long as $ k $ and $ n $ are coprime, and we derive the number of tame $ \SL_k $-frieze-patterns in that case.\\ In the case $ \gcd(k,n) \neq 1 $, we define certain subsets $ C_k^*(n) $ and show that it is sufficient to count these sets.
+Afterwards, we count $ C_k^*(n)$ in the cases $ k = 3 $ and $ k = 4 $ and thus the number of tame $ \SL_3 $- and $ \SL_4 $-frieze patterns for any width $ w $.